Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Does Your Makeup Contain Harsh Chemicals?

-Substances like parabens and phthalates are extensively used in cosmetics.
+Substances like parabens and phthalates are extensively used in skin care, hair care and makeup.
 According to this study from 2010, both are linked to cancer and type II diabetes.

 Although the makeup products using those substances like sulfates and mineral oil may be effective for improving complexion appearance, this is only temporarily.
 Due to the chemicals they contain, some makeup products can be very harsh on the skin and may promote irritation and allergic reaction.
 And this is definitely not going to help one's skin looks its best.